vmsmith/LearningGit/1_Stand_Alone_Machine.md

     nothing to commit (create/copy files and use "git add" to track)

 You created a file, but that action in and of itself has relatively little value for Git.
-You need to `add` it, which places it in the _____ where it can be tracked.
+You need to `add` it, which places it in the staging area where it can be tracked.
 So let's do that:

     git add file1.txt

+Check the status again:

+    On branch master

+    Initial commit

+    Changes to be committed:

+    (use "git rm --cached <file>..." to unstage)

+    new file:   file1.txt

+What changed?